 - Growth stocks are shares bought purely for the goal of capital growth.
 Companies will reinvest profits rather than pay dividends, meaning investors’ only route to profit is through capital gains.
 This makes growth stocks inherently risky.
 However, while capital losses may be incurred, the payoff from stocks that are expected to grow fast can make this risk worthwhile.

-- Dividend stocks, or yieldstocks, pay regular (usually quarterly) dividends to company shareholders.
+- Dividend stocks, or yield stocks, have paid regular (usually quarterly) dividends to company shareholders.
 That means if a company pays an annualized dividend of 10 cents per share, it will pay a quarterly dividend of 2.5 cents a share.

-- Defensive stocks will provide a constant dividend regardless of the state of the wider stock market.
-These will be companies with reliably high demand for their products and services no matter what the state of the economy; industries such as healthcare, consumer staples and utilities.
-This makes them ideal to trade during recessions, but may not be the best choice for general bull markets.
+- Defensive stocks are companies with reliably high demand for their products and services no matter what the state of the economy; industries such as healthcare, consumer staples and utilities.
+This makes them ideal to analyze during recessions but may not be the best choice for general bull markets.

 The number of shares a beginner should buy is a common question, but it’s best to focus on total share value rather than the share count.
-Your money should be divided between stocks across a variety of companies for a diverse portfolio.
+Capital is often divided between stocks across a variety of companies for a diverse portfolio.

 Further reading on stocks and global stock market indices

 Understanding the stock market means grasping the fundamental factors that can move it.
 Read our guide to the stock market and interest rates, and explore a rich history of major financial bubbles and events that sent shockwaves through the financial world.

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.